 At Kirton in Lindsey Diamond Jubilee Town Hall, we’re committed to protecting and respecting your privacy.
-This Policy explains when and why we collect personal information about people who visit our website, how we use it, the conditions under which we may disclose it to others and how we keep it secure.
+This Policy explains when and why we collect personal information about people who interact with us, how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 Any questions regarding this Policy and our privacy practices should be sent by email to: email@example.com or by writing to The Diamond Jubilee Town Hall, High Street, Kirton in Lindsey DN21 4LZ.

 The Kirton in Lindsey Diamond Jubilee Town Hall is a community building in North Lincolnshire, UK.
 Registered charity no. 1160832

 - When you use our website, for example, when you complete the contact form, when you complete the site registration form, purchase tickets for an event or engage with other forms within our site.